top of page

 Israel's History

-The Holy Land is an old place, about the oldest in the world!
+The Holy Land is an ancient place, one of the oldest in the world.
 While in the Holy Land, you’ll be seeing things as old as 6,000 years.
 That’s old!
 Different periods of history will be referred to when describing Israel’s holy sites and places.
-Please realize that there will likely be several key events at a particular site that have taken place there.
+Please note that there will likely be several key events that have taken place at a particular site.
 Each event will have happened during a specific period in Israel’s history.
 If you can understand the different periods a little, you’ll get much more out of your experience.

 Chronology of Time Used by Archaeologists and Historians